-In baseball, the strike zone is set when the batter is preparing to swing at the pitched ball.
-The width of the strike zone is always 17 inches while the height of the strike zone is between the bottom of the batter’s knee and the midpoint between the batter’s shoulders and the top of the batter’s pants.
+In baseball, the strike zone is 17 inches wide while the height of the strike zone is between the bottom of the hitter’s knee and the midpoint between the batter’s shoulders and the top of their pants.
+The strike zone is set when the batter is preparing to swing.

 Don’t worry if the strike zone seems complicated.
 Let’s dive into the different components of the strike zone.